YancyGomezz/YancyGomezz/README.md

 - 👋 Hi, I’m @YancyGomezz
 - 👀 I’m interested in ...
-Programming and everithing about it
+Programming and everything about it
 - 🌱 I’m currently learning ...
 HTML, and Android Developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... learning and practicing every day, trying to resolve exercices about programming